jeremyButtler/freezeTB/programs/genBio/using_samRef.md

      - input 5 of getRefLen\_samRef
      - `@HD` entry is printed first
      - all other entries are printed after reference ids
+  4. value to mark the file format I am printing to
+     - 0 is a sam file
+     - 1 is a fastq file (header [input 3] is ignored)
+     - 2 is a fasta file (header [input 3] is ignored)
-  4. 1 to print unmapped reads to the unmapped file or 0 to not print unmapped reads
+  5. 1 to print unmapped reads to the unmapped file or 0 to not print unmapped reads
-  5. refs_samRef structure pointer with reference ids
+  6. refs_samRef structure pointer with reference ids
-  6. signed int array or 0/null with the indexs for each references bin
+  7. signed int array or 0/null with the indexs for each references bin
      - return value from buildRefMergeIndex_samRef
      - if 0/null, each reference sequence gets its own bin